shirleyzhang867/Docs/FAQ/02-HowProductsGoTogether.md

-# How OpenBCI products go together?
+# How do OpenBCI products go together?

 ![image](../assets/images/How_products_go_together.png)